vedetta-com/caesonia/README.md

 ```

 ### CAA
-Primary domain name's CAA record sets "letsencrypt.org" as the only CA allowed to issue certificates.
+Primary domain name's CAA record sets "letsencrypt.org" as the only CA allowed to issue certificates:
 ```console
 example.com.
 86400	IN	CAA	128 issue "letsencrypt.org"
 example.com.
 86400	IN	CAA	128 issuewild ";"